mrsaeeddev/awesome-neumorphism/README.md

 ##### ReactJS
 - [Neumorphic-UI](https://neumorphic-ui.netlify.com/) - A library of React components based on the concept of Neumorphism
 - [React Neumorphism](https://github.com/dhuber666/React-Neumorphism) - A Framework which you can use for creating Containers with a Neumorphism look for React
+- [UI-Neumorphism](https://github.com/AKAspanion/ui-neumorphism) - React component library designed on the "new skeuomorphism" or  "neumorphism" UI/UX trend

 ##### React Native
 - [neumorphism-ui](https://github.com/usamamoinakhter/Neumorphism-ui) - React Native components based on the concept of Neumorphism (iOS only)